BC-Olympic Digest, ADVISORY

 THE GAMES WE PLAY

-OLY-BIA—BIATHLON-WOMEN'S INDIVIDUAL — Sweden’s Hanna Oeberg will try to defend her Olympic title when women compete in the 15-kilometer individual biathlon race.
-By Martha Bellisle.
-UPCOMING: 450 words by 5 a.m.
+OLY-HKO-ICE-NHL-STYLE — NHL players are not at the Olympics.
+NHL ice is, and that should make for better hockey.
+The Olympic tournament is taking place on 200-by-85-foot surfaces for the first time since the 2010 Vancouver Games, when Canada beat the United States for gold.
+By Stephen Whyno.
+SENT: 911 words, photos.

-OLY--JUM-SKI JUMPING-MIXED TEAM — For the first time at the Olympics, women and men will compete in a mixed team ski jumping event By Larry Lage.
-UPCOMING: 650 words, photos.
-Competition starts 6:45 a.m.
+OLY—CURLING-MEDAL ROUND — Sweden won the bronze medal in mixed doubles curling on Tuesday, bouncing back from a semifinal blowout to dominate Britain 9-3 in six ends in the third-place game.
+By Jimmy Golen.
+SENT: 174 words, photo.
+Will be updated to 700 words, photos.
+Gold medal match at 7:05 a.m.

-OLY--SPD-SHORT TRACK SPEEDSKATING — Short track speedskating medals are awarded in the women’s 500 meters and men’s 1,000 meters at the Beijing Olympics.
+OLY--SPD-SPEEDSKATING — Speedskating medals are awarded in the men’s 1,500 meters at the Beijing Olympics.
 By Beth Harris.
 UPCOMING: 600 words, photos.
-Begins 7:45 a.m.
+Competition begins at 5:30 a.m.

-OLY--SPD-SHORT TRACK — Short-track speedskating gets even crazier with the Olympic debut of the mixed team relay in Beijing.
-By Beth Harris.
-UPCOMING: 600 words, photos.
-Begins 6 a.m.
+OLY-BIA--MEN’S INDIVIDUAL — Quentin Fillon Maillet of France won decisively in the 20-kilometer individual biathlon Tuesday, adding a gold medal to the silver he won in the mixed relay over the weekend.bBy Martha Bellisle.
+SENT: 240 words, photos.
+Will be updated to 500 words by 8 a.m., photos.

-OLY--LUG-WOMEN'S LUGE — Germany’s Natalie Geisenberger starts the quest Monday night for what would be a third Olympic gold medal in women’s luge, when the first two runs of the four-run event are held.
-The medals will be decided Tuesday.
-By Tim Reynolds.
-UPCOMING: 500 words by 10 a.m., photos.
+OLY-XXC—CROSS COUNTRY — Norway’s young cross country star Johannes Hoesflot Klaebo returns to defend his Olympic title in the sprint race.
+The 2018 women’s sprint gold medalist, Sweden’s Stina Nilsson, has switched to biathlon, so Norway, Sweden, even the U.S. will battle for the title on the women’s side.
+UPCOMING: 700 words, photos by 7 a.m.

 UP TO THE MINUTE